SnPNick6/Control-Emissions/README.md

   NUK$ddCO2[!is.na(NUK$ddCO2)]
 )

 # This also shows a stationary variable.
-WE CAN CONCLUDE THAT THERE IS A RELATIONSHIP!
 # The p-value for ddTNP is approximately .05 and the p-value for ddCO2p which uses
 # an economic control.